KaluOkorie/AirportDB-/README.md

 *   **Smart Automation:** Automates complex calculations for baggage fees, meal upgrades, and preferred seating, reducing human error.
 *   **Real-Time Revenue Analytics:** Provides a dynamic breakdown of revenue streams (fares, baggage, services) per employee and flight via dedicated views.
 *   **Robust Security Model:** Implements Role-Based Access Control (RBAC) with password hashing and salting, ensuring that staff, supervisors, and passengers only access what they need.
-*   **Comprehensive Audit Trail:** Tracks every critical change to passenger or employee data for full transparency and compliance.
+*   **Comprehensive Audit Trail:** Tracks every critical change to passenger or employee data for full transparency, compliance and accountability.
 *   **High-Concurrency Ready:** Uses transactions and row-level locking to prevent issues like double-booking during peak travel times.

 ---